Democrat Lamb declares victory in Pa. special election determined too close to call

 Democrat Conor Lamb declared victory early Wednesday in Pennsylvania’s special House election that was officially too close to call but seen by some political observers as a clear message to Republicans prior to November’s midterm elections.

-The most recent results—with 99 percent of the precincts reporting—show Lamb up by fewer than 900 votes.
-State officials said there are about 3,900 absentee ballots that still need to be counted.
+The most recent results — with 99 percent of the precincts reporting — show Lamb up by fewer than 900 votes over Republican Rick Saccone.
+State officials said there were about 3,900 absentee ballots that still needed to be counted.

 The final result may be determined by a recount.

-Still, the unofficial results show Lamb riding a wave of Democratic enthusiasm in a district that President Trump won 16 months ago by 20 points.
-The result is expected to raise Democratic hopes of taking back the House in November.
+Still, the unofficial results showed Lamb riding a wave of Democratic enthusiasm in a district that President Donald Trump won 16 months ago by 20 points.
+The result was expected to raise Democratic hopes of taking back the House in November.

 “It took a little longer than we thought,” Lamb, a former Marine, told supporters.
-“We followed what I learned in the Marines –leave no one behind.
-We went everywhere; we talked to everyone; we invited everyone in,” he said.
+“We followed what I learned in the Marines – leave no one behind.
+We went everywhere; we talked to everyone; we invited everyone in.”

 Saccone appeared more cautious after polls closed.
 He told an audience that he doesn’t give up.
 He thanked the crowd that he called “the salt of the earth” and vowed that he is going to keep fighting.